 In some cases, you may be able to recover far more.
 You may be entitled to damages for pain and suffering, disability and punitive damages.
 If you lost your spouse or child died in the accident, you may be able to make a wrongful death claim.

-Talk to an Atlanta Failure-to-Yield Accident Lawyer for Free
+Talk to an Atlanta Failure-to-Yield Accident Attorney at John Foy Today

 At John Foy & Associates, we’ve been helping clients recover money in failure to yield accidents for more than 20 years.
-We’d like to help you too.
-We’ll give you a free consultation to talk about your case and explain your rights and your options.
 Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.